riskybacon/makemore_cpp/README.md

 🚀 Features

-Basic Operations: Matrix operations like addition, multiplication, transpose, and elementwise transformations.
+*Basic Operations*: Matrix operations like addition, multiplication, transpose, and elementwise transformations.

-Manual backward pass: no autograd
+*Manual backward pass*: no autograd

-Simple: no external libraries, training code is
+*Simple*: no external libraries, code is easy to read

 🛠️ Build and run